iamslash/TIL/linux/README.md

   * `xzip -c a.txt > a.xz` `xzip -c b.txt >> a.xz`
   * `xzcat a.txt.xz` `xzgrep exa a.txt.xz`
 * `zless`
+  * less with gz files
   * `zless a.txt.gz`
 * `bzless`
+  * less with bz2 files
   * `bzless a.txt.bz2`

 ## 에디터